-The Organization has performed an evaluation of subsequent events through May 31, 2019, which is the date the Organization's financial statements were available to be issued.
-No material subsequent events have occurred since December 31, 2018 that required recognition or disclosure in these financial statements.
+The Organization has performed an evaluation of subsequent events through October 1, 2020, which is the date the Organization's financial statements were available to be issued.
+No material subsequent events, other than the items disclosed below, have occurred since December 31, 2019 that required recognition or disclosure in these financial statements.